Breeze/bower-breeze-client/README.md

-# The "breeze-client" package
+# The "breeze-client" bower package

-This is the official package for the Breeze core client-side libraries, drawn from sources in the [home repository on github](https://github.com/Breeze/breeze.js "github: breeze.js").
+This is the official bower package for the Breeze core client-side libraries.
+The package files are in the [bower-breeze-client](https://github.com/Breeze/bower-breeze-client "github: bower-breeze-client") which is built from the original source files in the [breeze.js](https://github.com/Breeze/breeze.js "github: breeze.js") repository.

 To install with bower, open a terminal or command window and enter: